droideck/Curse-of-Strahd-Reloaded-PF2e-Rus/Act II - The Shadowed Town/Arc E - The Missing Vistana.md

 <p>In truth, this "virtuous" calling began as an obsessive effort to destroy a vampire that murdered my child, and it has become for me a tedious and bleak career.
 Even as my life of hunting monsters began, I felt the weight of time on my weary shoulders.
 Today I am a man who has simply lived too long.
 Like a regretful lich, I find myself inexorably bound to an existence I sought out of madness and, seemingly, must now endure for all eternity.
 Of course I shall die, but whether I shall ever rest in my grave haunts my idle thoughts, and torments me in my dreams.</p>
 </div>

-The handwriting matches the handwriting of the excerpt of *Van Richten's Guide to Vampires* found in [[Арка B - Добро Пожаловать в Баровию#Settling In|Arc B - Welcome to Barovia]] and the manuscript on werewolves obtained in [[Arc C - Into the Valley#C4d.
+The handwriting matches the handwriting of the excerpt of *Van Richten's Guide to Vampires* found in [[Арка B - Добро Пожаловать в Баровию#Settling In|Arc B - Welcome to Barovia]] and the manuscript on werewolves obtained in [[Арка C - В Долину#C4d.
 The Dancing Fire|Arc C - Into the Valley]].
 The remainder of the text is unreadable—scorched by heat or burned away to ash.
 # E7.
 The Road Back
 The players’ activities at Lake Baratok attract the attention of a pair of **werewolves**, who lurk in the woods east of the lake, silently waiting for the players to return to the road.